Home › FAQ

 Do you track resolved markets?

 We track them while they're open, then stop when they resolve.
-Resolved markets feed into Model E (Brier score leaderboard), which is still collecting data.
+Resolved markets feed into Model D (Bayesian track record), which is still collecting data.

 How do I use the API?